luzrain/workerman-bundle/README.md

 ];
 ```

-### Configure bundle
+### Configure the bundle
 A minimal configuration might look like this.
-For all available options, see the command output.
+For all available options with documentation, see the command output.
 ```bash
 $ console config:dump-reference workerman
 ```